Aurellya/Aurellya-Patient_Record_Tracker/README.md

 # Patient-Record-Tracker
 This simple application will be able to maintain patient record, built using MERN stack.
-I'm still new to this, so, this app only has basic functionalities.
+I'm still new to this, so, this app only has basic functionalities [CRUD operations].
 I just put this here, maybe I'll come back to continue this later.
 >Notes: change the ATLAS_URI to your own database link in .env file

 ## Functionality: